pub struct ProtocOnMemory { /* private fields */ }Expand description

 This is useful when you want to test your plugin code, or when you want to implement your procedual macro which generates the inlined generated code.

-See the crate level documentation or Protoc
+See the crate level documentation or Protoc for the basic explanations.

 §Example